 Off campus, Berea Coffee & Tea is a regular hangout for those who love a great “cup of joe,” while the Main Street Café is popular for lunch; and to get the true Berea experience, you might want to check out PapaLeno’s, a local Italian restaurant.

 Just ask anyone who has ever lived in Blue Ridge residence hall.
 You can walk anywhere on campus within ten minutes.
 Also, the College has bike racks all over campus for student use.
 Students also travel by skateboard, scooter, or rollerblades.
 When you need to make a trip off campus, Berea offers plenty of opportunities through the College shuttle vans.
-Mondays through Thursdays, there are shuttle vans that go throughout the Berea area (Wal-Mart, Rite Aid, etc.), and on Fridays, the shuttle runs up to Richmond, the next closest city, where there is a mall, movie theater, and plenty of other things to do.
+Mondays through Thursdays, there are shuttle vans that go throughout the Berea area (Wal-Mart, Rite Aid, etc.), and on Fridays, the shuttle runs up to Richmond, the next closest city, where there is a shopping center, movie theater, and plenty of other things to do.
 On Saturday, a shuttle runs to Lexington, a larger city that offers various cultural and recreational activities.

 Yes, upon enrollment, every Berea College student receives his/her own personal email account, as well as a Dell laptop computer that includes software necessary for a successful college experience.
 Students utilize the most current technology both in the classroom and out for such varied activities as completing coursework, Internet research, and communicating with professors, classmates, friends and family.
 Upon graduation, the laptop is the student’s to keep.

 Yes.
 Berea College currently has 16 intercollegiate sports teams for both men and women.
-We are a member of the National Association of Intercollegiate Athletics (NAIA).
+We are a provisional member of the National College Athletic Association (NCAA) Division III.
 For men, we have baseball, basketball, cross-country, golf, tennis, swimming and diving, soccer, and track and field.
 For women, we offer basketball, cross-country, soccer, softball, swimming & diving, tennis, track & field, and volleyball.
 We also provide opportunities for cheerleading, martial arts, dance, gymnastics, aquatic arts, and intramurals.
 Intramurals offer co-ed and single gender competition to all students.
 These sports include basketball, flag football, racquetball, soccer, softball, tennis, and volleyball.